kirito-k/CSV-to-JSON-Converter/README.md

 - Create a .travis.yml file.
 Copy the contents of my Travis file into yours.
 You have to make the travis-Heroku key to be inserted in this file.
 - To create Travis api_key and automatically add it into your Travis file
 ```
+- Create a Procfile.
+This file tells Heroku on how to start our webapp.
+Create a file named 'Procfile" in root dir and copy the command of your startup app as shown in my Procfile.
 travis encrypt $(heroku auth:token) --add deploy.api_key
 ```
 - The last step is to edit your code and push it to GitHub master.